norberto-enomoto/kafka-flink-101/README.md

 You can run this application directly in a Flink cluster.

-## Trabalho IoT015 - Norberto Hideaki Enomoto e Carmem Pereira
+## Trabalho de IoT015 - Big Data e Analytics em IoT / Norberto Hideaki Enomoto e Carmem Pereira
+## Professor Daniel Mazzer

 ## Build and Run the Application